yovellukka/movieanalaysis/README.md

 #demo here
-some sample notes are here
+some sample notes are there